microsoft/coyote/docs/_learn/tools/testing.md

 This looks for bugs in the sample implementation of the [Raft Concensus Algorithm](https://raft.github.io/).
 In the picture you can see why the test failed, two of the server nodes have taken on the `Leader` role, which is not allowed.
 See also the [DGML diagram](/coyote/assets/images/raft.dgml) which you can open in Visual Studio.
-Here we've manually highlighted the Server machines in green, and the Leader states in red to highlight the problem.
+Here we've manually highlighted the Server state machines in green, and the Leader states in red to highlight the problem.

 ![raft](/coyote/assets/images/raft.png)